dellsystem/dellsystem.github.io/_posts/2011-07-06-sudoku-code.md

 (This one was badly spaced, because I didn't plan it out well ... the characters should be more or less evenly spaced.)

-And there you go. not indecipherable but certainly very misleading.
+And there you go.
+Not indecipherable but certainly very misleading.
 To decipher, first separate the numerals from the alphabetic characters, then write out the first 81 characters within a 9x9 grid.
 Then fill another 9x9 grid with the first 81 numerals (one digit per box), omitting the zeros, and solve the resulting sudoku puzzle.
 Take the remaining (non-zero) digits and highlight the positions in the grid corresponding to those digits.
 The characters corresponding to the non-highlighted positions can be discarded.
 Now it only remains to reverse the substitution cipher and insert spaces where necessary.

 Challenge: